Robert IV of Sablé

-Robert IV de Sablé (1150 − 23 September 1193) was Lord of Sablé, the eleventh Grand Master of the Knights Templar from 1191 to 1192 and Lord of Cyprus from 1191 to 1192.
-He was known of as the Grand Master of the Knights Templars and the Grand Master of the Holy and Valiant Order of Knights Templars.
+Robert IV de Sablé (or de Sabloil; 1150 − 23 September 1193) was Lord of Sablé, the eleventh Grand Master of the Knights Templar from 1191 to 1192 and Lord of Cyprus from 1191 to 1192.
+He was known as the Grand Master of the Knights Templars and the Grand Master of the Holy and Valiant Order of Knights Templars.

 Personal life

 Sablé was born to a respected military family in Anjou and was "a leading Angevin vassal of the King".
 His lordship was based in a cluster of lands in the River Sarthe valley, which he inherited in the 1160s.
 He married Clemence de Mayenne (died before 1209).
 He was succeeded in Anjou by his daughter Marguerite de Sablé, who by marriage passed the entire estate to William des Roches, also a knight of the Third Crusade.
 Robert died in the Holy Land on 23 September 1193.
 Although there are no exact records of his birth date, it is believed that he was relatively old at the time of his death compared to the average life expectancy of the 12th century.